Skip to main content

 2021 Napoleon Season: bicentenary of his death

-To commemorate the bicentenary – 200 years – since the death of Napoleon, the 2021 Napoleon Season is holding a number of exhibitions and events.
-These include a large exhibition at La Villette in Paris on Napoleon from 14 April to 19 September 2021; and two exhibitions about Emperor Napoleon at the Invalides at the Musée de l’Armée (Army Museum) in Paris: Napoléon n’est plus (Napoleon is No More) and the exhibition Napoléon?
+To commemorate the bicentenary - 200 years - since the death of Napoleon, the 2021 Napoleon Season is holding a number of exhibitions and events.
+These include a large exhibition at La Villette in Paris from 14 April to 19 September 2021; and two exhibitions about Emperor Napoleon at the Invalides in the Army Museum: Napoléon n’est plus (Napoleon is No More) and the exhibition Napoléon?
 Encore!
 (Napoleon?
 Again!) from 7 May 2021 to 30 January 2022.

 Since January 2021, the “France Mémoire” section of the Institut de France has overseen the selection of official figures to commemorate.
 This year its list includes Napoleon, emphasizing the importance of debate, democratising memory, and accurate historical information.
 Thierry Lentz, a major Napoleonic historian and the director of the “Fondation Napoléon” said that one issue with commemorating Napoleon today is his reintroduction of slavery.
 France abolished slavery in 1794, but Napoleon reintroduced it in 1802 (the original orders of 20 May and 16 July 1802 can be seen at the Napoleon Exhibition at La Villette).
 Another issue is the large death toll of his military campaigns across Europe.

-The Army Museum’s exhibition is looking at the death of Napoleon by switching perspectives and by using new scientific disciplines (archaeology, medicine, and chemistry, for example) in order to complete already known historical sources.
+The Army Museum's exhibition focuses on the death of Napoleon by switching perspectives and by using new scientific disciplines - archaeology, medicine, and chemistry, for example - to complete already known historical sources.

 The death of Napoleon I in exile from France on 5 May 1821went relatively unnoticed throughout the world, but it was extremely well documented by his companions in exile.
 Despite the abundance of memoirs, letters, sketches, relics and stories,the history nevertheless includes grey areasuncertainties, and contradictions.